 \subsubsection{Cluster Bringup}

 The master node sets itself up as the Ethernet gateway and network file systems for Boot-from-LAN, then wakes up all the worker nodes.
-After they boot, we can control the nodes and access data stored in them.
-Network access also becomes available for nodes, Syncboard and GNSS receiver.
+Once they have booted up, we can control the nodes and access data stored in them.
+Network access also becomes available for nodes, the Syncboard and the GNSS receiver.